dbeidle/hitekredneck.io/_content/a_new_portfolio_for_a_new_year.md

 title: "A New Portfolio For A New Year"
 layout: "post"
 date: "2021-12-27T22:02:06.006Z"
-summary: "Why I decided to rebuild my portfolio site."
+summary: "Why I decided to rebuild my portfolio site.
+Take a peek into my thinking process for the Tech Stack this site is built with."
 hero: "/blog_heros/japan-530347.jpg"
 hero_alt: "Torii Gate at Dusk"
 tags: ["next", "javascript", "react", "blog"]